chinokikiss/GSV-TTS-Lite/README_EN.md

 # Load GPT model weights from the specified path into memory; here, the default model is loaded.
 tts.load_gpt_model()

-# 将Load SoVITS model weights from the specified path into memory; here, the default model is loaded.
+# Load SoVITS model weights from the specified path into memory; here, the default model is loaded.
 tts.load_sovits_model()